laptopwiki/laptopwiki.github.io/_drafts/extend-battery-life.md

 # Extend battery life using community made power plan

-This is a guide intended to boost your machines battery life (especially for brand new laptops)
+This is a guide intended to boost your machine's battery life (especially for brand new laptops)

 ## Steps